druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Danger lurks if you ask it to follow a process, or algorithm, or chain of logic on its own that requires more than a couple of steps.
 If it's a task that would benefit from writing a program, use the [code interpreter](https://www.zdnet.com/article/how-to-use-chatgpt-to-write-code/) or [advanced data analysis](https://www.zdnet.com/article/how-to-use-chatgpt-to-make-charts-and-tables-with-advanced-data-analysis/) functionality.

 - Improve ChatGPT's reasoning and reduce hallucinations by using [advanced prompting patterns](https://druce.ai/2024/01/prompting) like reflection (prompt ChatGPT to explain or criticize its own thought process and improve it) and chain-of-thought (give it a thought process to follow).
+Chain-of-thought prompting helps ChatGPT [get the 'cranberry' question correct](/assets/2024/cranberry2.png).
 Use prompt helpers from the [GPT Store](https://gptstore.ai/gpts?q=prompt) to create and improve prompts.
 However, better prompts only go so far.
 Test your prompts systematically.
 If small variations change results dramatically during validation, beware.
 It will only get worse on unseen inputs in production.

 - Read [Ethan Mollick](https://www.oneusefulthing.org/p/centaurs-and-cyborgs-on-the-jagged).
 There is a 'jagged frontier' where ChatGPT performs superbly at some tasks but shockingly poorly at seemingly similar tasks that slightly exceed its grasp.
 Lose track of where you stand on the 'jagged frontier' at your peril.